English 9, Honors

 English 10, Honors

 This course is for students with superior language and reading skills.
-The goals of this course are to improve students’ analytical skills, learn literary terms and how to use that knowledge to expand their ability to understand literature, and explore the development of American Literature specifically from early literature to1900.
-Students are exposed to concept of a people consciously building a literature that will be unique and representative of the values of a nation, unlike other literature which basically evolved naturally over the course of time.
+The goals of this course are to improve students’ analytical skills, learn literary terms and how to use that knowledge to expand their ability to understand literature and explore the development of American Literature specifically from early literature to1900.
+Students are exposed to the concept of a people consciously building a literature that will be unique and representative of the values of a nation, unlike other literature which basically evolved naturally over the course of time.
 Students learn SAT vocabulary with weekly SAT lessons.

 English 11, Honors

 The junior year is devoted to a study of American Literature from 1900 to the present with emphasis on major writers and the historical, social, and philosophical movements of their time.
 In addition, emphasis will be placed on skills needed for the SAT and review for the HSPA.
-All students will be exposed o a core body of knowledge including a grade level vocabulary list, the writing of critical analyses, and a research paper.
+All students will be exposed to a core body of knowledge including a grade level vocabulary list, the writing of critical analyses, and a research paper.

-English 12, Advanced Placement Literature and Composition
+English 12, Advanced Placement English Literature and Composition

 The AP English Literature and Composition course aligns with an introductory college-level literary analysis course.
 The course engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.